nearform-actions/optic-release-automation-action/README.md

 This action allows you to automate the release process of your npm modules.
 It can fetch OTP for Npm on the fly using [Optic](https://github.com/nearform/optic-expo).

+### What does it do?

+- Create a workflow that runs on `workflow_dispatch` & `pull_request` (closed)
+- Run the workflow manually when you want to publish a new release
+- The action opens a new PR.
+- Merge the PR (or close if you do not wish to proceed)
+- A new Npm release will be published
+- A new Github release will be created

 ### Inputs

 | Input          | Required | Description                                                                                                                                                                                |